ss7m/paleofetch/README.md

 ==========

-Like neofetch, but incomplete, written in ~200 lines of C instead of 10,000 lines of bash, and runns in like 0.005 seconds.
+Like neofetch, but incomplete, written in ~200 lines of C instead of 10,000 lines of bash, and runs in like 0.005 seconds.

-This is a WIP, and not even at MVP yet.
+This is a WIP, and definitely not a minimum viable product.

 If anyone has input for the features I have yet to implement, I would love to hear them.